dart-lang/benchmark_harness/README.md

 ## Interpreting Results ##

-By default, the benchmark harness calls the `run` method 10 times repeatedly until until 2 seconds have elapsed.
+By default, the benchmark harness calls the `run` method 10 times repeatedly until 2 seconds have elapsed.
 This means that the reported run time is not for a single call to `run` but an average across 10.